Jalle19/certificate-parser/README.md

 require_once(__DIR__ . '/../vendor/autoload.php');

 // Create a provider.
 The provider is used to retrieve the raw certificate details from a URL.
+If you don't want
+// DomainMismatchException to be thrown if the peer name doesn't match, pass false as the last parameter to the
+// constructor.
 $provider = new StreamSocketProvider('www.google.com');

 // Create the parser instance